 CITB Rules & Exam Rules

 Please remember that you must attend all days of the course.
 You will not complete the course if you do not.
 You are not permitted to miss any amount of the course.
+The course must be completed in full in accordance to the agreed course programme as outlined at the time of booking.
+Inability to attend any days of the scheduled programme will result in a candidate needing to retake the full course starting from day 1, this is subject to fees as per our terms and conditions.

 You must be able to speak, read & write in English